 Understanding the 'Cloud' Like I'm 5

-A few days ago, I spoke with a non-technical friend about technical terms and the jargon he may need to learn to switch careers or work in tech efficiently.
-And while this conversation was ongoing, he asked if I could explain some technical terms.
+A few days ago, I spoke with a non-technical friend about technical terms and the jargon he may need to learn to switch careers or work efficiently in the tech industry.
+And while this conversation was ongoing, he asked if I could explain some technical terms to him.
 It was going well until he mentioned 'Cloud'.
 And just then, I realized I didn't know much either.

-This article is an effort to explain the term 'Cloud' to my non-technical friend and, hopefully, you.
+This article aims to explain to my non-technical friends and, hopefully, to you.

-Maybe some 100years ago, when the term 'Cloud' gets mentioned, we all look up at the skies.
-But now? someone could be referring to their mobile phones, PCs, or some company server somewhere.
+Perhaps 100 years ago, when the term 'Cloud' was mentioned, we all looked up at the sky.
+But now?
+Someone could be referring to their mobile phone, PC, or a company server somewhere.

-This article will explain the term 'Cloud' to you in the simplest terms and maybe an analogy.
-It is going to be very conversational.
+This article will explain the term 'Cloud' to you in simple terms, accompanied by an analogy.
+It will be very conversational.
 Let's get to it!

 What is the Cloud?